Risk Management

 Risk Management Systems

 Based on the recognition of the importance of risk management, top management is actively involved in the risk management process, and systems are in place for verifying and monitoring the effectiveness and appropriateness of this process.
-Specifically, the group-wide basic policies for risk management and the Risk Appetites for entire SMBC Group are determined by the Management Committee and authorized by the Board of Directors.
+Specifically, the groupwide basic policies for risk management and the Risk Appetites for the entire SMBC Group are determined by the Management Committee and authorized by the Board of Directors.
 After that, the status of risk management based on these policies and risk appetites is reported to the Board of Directors by the Group CRO four times per year.

-If the outlooks for the operating environment and risks change drastically from the assumption in the beginning of the fiscal year, we will review the Risk Appetite for entire group in a timely and appropriate manner with approval by the Board of Directors.
+If the outlooks for the operating environment and risks change drastically from the assumption in the beginning of the fiscal year, we will review the Risk Appetite for the entire group in a timely and appropriate manner with approval by the Board of Directors.

-Furthermore, SMBC Group is strengthening group-wide risk management systems through the Group CRO Committee and the Global CRO Committee.
+Furthermore, SMBC Group is strengthening groupwide risk management systems through the Group CRO Committee and the Global CRO Committee.

 SMBC Group's Risk Management System